 Maroc D’Azur Elixir Oud (c/o) Mileo

 Last but not least, I had to include something for the mamas out there.
 I think we’re all feeling a bit more on edge than usual and I always enjoy trying beauty products that are meant to nourish the skin so I was excited to try this line-filler oud facial oil.
 It is meant to target moisture, hydration, firmness and elasticity.
 My favorite part of applying the oil is when I cup my hands over my nose and take several deep breaths, inhaling the therapeutic oud.
 It’s so calming and helps me transition into sleep mode easily.
-And I’ve also noticed that my face does fill more hydrated since I started using the oil.
+And I’ve also noticed that my face does feel more hydrated since I started using the oil.

 Photography and styling by Sarah Darcy of Classic Bride blog.